aarshpatel/upTODAYte/README.md

 * If users only need a quick preview of the story, hovering over the marker with a cursor will reveal a tooltip containing the title of the news article
 * "What did I miss?!" feature contains a short summary of all the relevant information that occured in the past day

+## Why UpTODAYte

+Uptodayte was designed with usability and user intuition in mind.
+We believe that visualizing data through its properties leads to a far better understanding of the overall picture than a crude listing, and this is exactly the vision behind Uptodayte.
+For these reasons, we believe Uptodayte is usable right out of the box without instructions.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.